-How to use Android Pay on your Android Wear smartwatch
+How to use Google Pay on your Wear OS smartwatch

 The biggest perk about having access to parts of your smartphone from your watch is convenience.
 Whether that means checking the weather while you are getting dressed, or being able to easily glance down for a moment to check your notifications.
-Android Pay is now available for use right from your wrist, provided that your watch is running Android Wear 2.0 and has NFC.
-As of right now, that's a list populated by only the LG Watch Sport, but it won't be this exclusive for too long.
+Google Pay is now available for use right from your wrist, provided that your watch is running Wear OS and has NFC.

-How to set up Android Pay on your watch
+How to set up Google Pay on your watch

-Using Android Pay is thankfully an uncomplicated affair once you've got everything set up.
+Using Google Pay is thankfully an uncomplicated affair once you've got everything set up.
 It will take a few minutes to get yourself situated, so it's something you're going to want to do before you roll out of the house to run your errands.

-First you'll want to install Android Pay on your phone, and add the card that you want to use.
+First you'll want to install Google Pay on your phone, and add the card that you want to use.
 Next make sure that your watch is connected to your phone via Bluetooth.
-From here you can open up Android Pay on your watch, and tap add card to choose from your previously-added cards.
+From here you can open up Google Pay on your watch, and tap add card to choose from your previously-added cards.
 If you want to add a different card all you need to do is tap add card once again and switch back to your phone to verify details.
-Once it has been verified it will be added to the cards available with the Android Pay app on your watch.
+Once it has been verified it will be added to the cards available with the Google Pay app on your watch.

-Step by step instructions to set up Android Pay
+Step by step instructions to set up Google Pay

-- Install Android Pay on your phone.
+- Install Google Pay on your phone.

 - Add the card you want to use, verifying with your bank.